robertkeizer/ifstat-json/README.md

 ## Overview

-Wrapper for the `ifstat` command that outputs JSON objects.
+Wrapper for the `ifstat` command; Parses and outputs JSON objects.

 ## Installation